CodeYourFuture/syllabus/docs/contributing/overview.md

 - Workshop Development - [here](https://github.com/CodeYourFuture/syllabus/projects/2)

-These tasks are one workshops that provide non-essential skills or experiences to our trainees.
+These tasks are one day workshops that provide non-essential skills or experiences to our trainees.
 For example, modules in Mobile Application Development or Machine Learning.
 Once run, these modules are kept as a library for future trainees and volunteers to refer back to.

 ### Github